Stand with Ukraine flag

 docker run -it -v ~/.tb-pe-http-integration-logs:/var/log/tb-http-integration \

--e "RPC_HOST=EDGE_IP_OR_HOST_ADDRESS" -e "RPC_PORT=9090" \
+-e "RPC_HOST=mytbedge" -e "RPC_PORT=9090" \

 -e "INTEGRATION_ROUTING_KEY=YOUR_ROUTING_KEY" -e "INTEGRATION_SECRET=YOUR_SECRET" \

---name my-tb-pe-http-integration --restart always thingsboard/tb-pe-http-integration:4.0.1PE
+--name my-tb-pe-http-integration --network edge_docker_default --restart always thingsboard/tb-pe-http-integration:4.0.1PE

 Where:

-• docker run - run this container;
+• docker run: The command to run this container.

-• -v ~/.tb-pe-http-integration-logs:/var/log/tb-http-integration - mounts the host’s dir ~/.tb-pe-http-integration-logs to ThingsBoard remote integration logs directory;
+• -v ~/.tb-pe-http-integration-logs:/var/log/tb-http-integration: Mounts the host’s dir ~/.tb-pe-http-integration-logs to ThingsBoard remote integration logs directory.

-• thingsboard/tb-pe-http-integration:4.0.1PE - docker image.
+• thingsboard/tb-pe-http-integration:4.0.1PE: The docker image.

-• Reattaching, stop and start commands
+Reattaching, stop and start commands

-To reattach to the terminal (to see ThingsBoard remote integration logs) run:
+To reattach to the terminal (to see ThingsBoard remote integration logs), run:

 1